bashgeek/icinga-multi-status/README.md

 - Icinga Classic UI (Requires Version >= 1.8.0), reachable via HTTP or HTTPS
 - Icinga 2 API (Requires Version >= 2.4), reachable via HTTPS

-## How-to for using the Icinga2 API
+## How-to for using the [Icinga 2 API](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/icinga2-api)
-1. Please make sure you enabled and configured the new API in your Icinga 2 installation by either setting it up manually or use the CLI command for the automatic setup, which also creates a root-user for the API with a random password.
+- Please make sure you enabled and configured the new API in your Icinga 2 installation by either setting it up manually or use the CLI command for the automatic setup, which also creates a root-user for the API with a random password.
 ```
 # Run the automatic setup
 $ icinga2 api setup